GoogleCloudPlatform/community/tutorials/backing-up-google-workspace-data-to-google-cloud-storage/index.md

 *  Select **JSON** as the key type, then click **CREATE**.
 *  Close the dialog that pops up and save the generated JSON key file locally.

-Now, return to the CubeBackup configuration wizard, click the Choose File button and select the service account JSON key file just generated.
-After the Google Workspace domain name, the domain administrator, and the service account key file are all set, click Next.
+Now, return to the CubeBackup configuration wizard, click the **Choose File** button and select the service account JSON key file just generated.
+After the Google Workspace domain name, the domain administrator, and the service account key file are all set, click **Next**.